hummingbird-project/hummingbird-docs/Hummingbird.docc/Mustache/Mustache.md

 ```swift
 let library = MustacheLibrary("folder/my/templates/are/in")
 ```
-This will look for all the files with the extension ".mustache" in the specified folder and subfolders and attempt to load them.
-Each file is registed with the name of the file (with subfolder, if inside a subfolder) minus the "mustache" extension.
+This will look for all the files with the extension `.mustache` in the specified folder and subfolders and attempt to load them.
+Each file is registered with the name of the file (with subfolder, if inside a subfolder) minus the `.mustache` extension.

-Render an object with a template
+The following code shows how to render an object with a template:
 ```swift
 let output = library.render(object, withTemplate: "myTemplate")
 ```
-`Mustache` treats an object as a set of key/value pairs when rendering and will render both dictionaries and objects via `Mirror` reflection.
+`Mustache` treats an object as a set of key/value pairs when rendering and renders both dictionaries and objects via `Mirror` reflection.

 ## Support